cturvey/stm32extldr/h7_w25q128/README.md

      *  https://github.com/cturvey/stm32extldr/blob/main/h7_w25q128/W25Q128_STM32H7AX-CUSTOM30.FLM

 These are tentitve builds awaiting more testing/feedback

+I might need to remake some of these, some test the Winbond ID and dislike newer EF 70 18 parts (W25Q128VJ-IM/JM)

 For Keil .FLM make sure at least 52KB RAM selected for algorithms, and .FLM filename is 31 characters or less